 Types of money

-Originally, money was an item that people needed or desired.
+At first, money was an item that people needed or desired.
 Grain was one of the earliest forms of money.
 Everybody needed food so it was easy to make people believe that others accept grain for payment.
 In prison camps during World War II cigarettes became money because they were in high demand.
 Even non-smokers accepted them because they knew that other people desired them very badly.
-For that reason cocaine can be money too.
+For that reason, cocaine can be money too.

+Saving is difficult with apples.
 This is where gold and silver come in.
-Gold and silver have not much use, but humans have always been attracted to shiny stuff.
-Gold is rare so a small amount of gold can have a lot of value if people have a strong desire for it.
+Gold and silver do have not much use, but humans were always attracted to shiny stuff.
+Gold is rare so a small amount of gold can have a lot of value because some people feel a strong desire for shiny stuff.
 Gold and silver coins can be made of different sizes and purity so that they are suitable for payment and can be used as a unit of account.

 More importantly, gold and silver do not deteriorate in quality like apples, grain or cigarettes.
 They do not even rust after 1,000 years.
 This makes gold and silver an excellent store of value.
 But this should make us suspicious.
 A perfect cat makes a lousy dog so a perfect store of value can fail the test for being a good medium of exchange.
 People can store gold and silver so that there is less money available for buying and selling stuff.
 And this can cause an economic depression as we have seen.

 Governments create money too, for example by printing “10 euro” on a piece of paper.
 Governments require by law that this money should be used for payments and taxes.
 This makes people believe that others accept this money too.
 Government money is called fiat currency or simply currency.
 The authority of a government is limited to the area it controls so in the past government currencies had little value outside the country itself unless this money consisted of coins containing gold or silver.